pengpeng-yu/FastPCC/README.md

 #### Configurations via YAML or Command Line:
 You don’t need to modify default values in `*.py` files.
 Instead, you can specify configuration values through YAML files or command line arguments.
-For more details, refer to the training/test commands below and the YAML files located in the `config` folder.
+For more details, refer to the training/test commands [above](#train--test) and the YAML files located in the `config` folder.

 #### Global Script Configuration:
 Located in [`scripts/script_config.py`](scripts/script_config.py).
 Contains several global path configurations used by `lib/metrics/xxx_wrapper.py` and `scripts/xxx.py`.
-You need to edit these configurations manually if you are using different paths.
+If you are using different paths, you need to create soft links or edit these configurations manually.

 ## Other content